UkiDLucas/UkiDLucas.github.io/_posts/2024-04-04-why-should-we-write-blogs.md

 date: 2024-04-04
 author: Uki D. Lucas
 permalink: "/posts/why-should-we-write-blogs/"
+overview: "Private records get forgotten.
+And then, forever lost.
+I have piles of notebooks that will no doubt join my funeral pyre, and I have countless digital documents that will never see the light of day."
 excerpt: "Why blogging still matters for reflection, legacy, and long-term knowledge sharing."
 tags:
   - writing